 Customize this routine however you need, but make sure it leads right into the work part of your daily routine.

-Meta-Habit 5: An evening routine
+Meta-Habit 5: Follow an evening routine.

 An evening routine is just as important as a morning routine.
 One starts your day the right way, the other ends it properly.